-Sir Alex Ferguson’s final 25 signings as Man Utd manager - What happened to them?
+Sir Alex Ferguson’s final 25 signings as Man United manager - what happened to them?

 “I thought I could play for United but there was a reason I was not at their level.
 These players lived the football life at the top.
 Giggs was 36, Scholes 34.
 They trained at 200 per cent.
 They lived football 24 hours.
 It was a big surprise to me to see them do this, a big lesson.
 They were on bikes before training and in the gym after."

-Tosic, 34, spent most of his career with CSKA Moscow and currently plies his trade with FC Tobol in Kazakhstan.
+Tosic, 36, spent most of his career with CSKA Moscow, before then returning to Partizan in 2017.
+He currently plies his trade in the Greek Super League with PAS Lamia.

 Hit or miss: Miss.

-Another player who was unfortunately out of his depth at Man United, Ritchie De Laet made six first-team appearances under Ferguson.
+Another player who was unfortunately out of his depth at Man United, De Laet made six first-team appearances under Ferguson after joining from Stoke.

-He was, however, part of the Leicester City team that won the Premier League title during the 2015-16 season.
+But he did enjoy a successful career elsewhere.
+De Laet was sold to Leicester City in 2012 and was a part of the Foxes team that won the Premier League title during the 2015-16 season.

-The Belgian defender returned to his first professional club, Royal Antwerp, in 2019.
+After joining Aston Villa in 2016, a series of loans followed before the Belgian defender returned to his first professional club, Royal Antwerp, in 2019.

 Hit or miss: Miss.

-A player who gave his all every time he pulled on the famous red shirt, Antonio Valencia went on to become Manchester United captain during Jose Mourinho’s spell in charge.
+A player who gave his all every time he pulled on the famous red shirt, Valencia went on to become Manchester United captain during Jose Mourinho’s spell in charge.

 He left Old Trafford after 10 years in 2019, signing for Ecuadorian outfit L.D.U Quito, where he spent two seasons.

-The 35-year-old announced his retirement in May 2021 following a stint with Mexican club Queretaro.
+The 38-year-old announced his retirement in May 2021 following a stint with Mexican club Queretaro.

 Hit or miss: Hit.

-Signed as a potential long-term replacement for Ronaldo in 2009, Gabriel Obertan failed to justify the hype at the Theatre of Dreams.

-The French winger scored one goal in 28 games for United before joining Newcastle in 2011.
+Signed as a potential long-term replacement for Ronaldo in 2009, Obertan failed to justify the hype at the Theatre of Dreams.
+The French winger scored one goal in 28 games for United before joining Newcastle in 2011 and is still considered one of the worst Man United transfers in recent memory.

-Obertan went on to play for Anzhi Makhachkala, Wigan Athletic, Levski Sofia and Erzurumspor, where the 32-year-old has been playing since 2019.
+Obertan went on to play for Anzhi Makhachkala, Wigan Athletic, Levski Sofia and Erzurumspor, before joining Charlotte Independence in 2021.
+He is still currently at the American club.

 Hit or miss: Miss.

-Mame Biram Diouf managed to score one goal in nine appearances for Man Utd but the Senegal international didn’t possess the tools required to become a regular with the Premier League giants.
+Diouf managed to score one goal in nine appearances for Man Utd but the Senegal international didn’t possess the tools required to become a regular with the Premier League giants.

 He went on to score a further 23 Premier League goals with Stoke City before moving on to Turkish side Hatayspor in 2020.
+The 35-year-old is still playing his football in Turkey today, signing for Göztepe this summer.

 Hit or miss: Miss.